gcarq/seek_bufread/README.md

 # seek_bufread
-BufReader implementation with seeking support for Rust Language
+A drop-in replacement for `std::io::BufReader` with seeking support.